 If you’re looking for a fantastic destination that ticks all the boxes when it comes to family friendly, look no further than Scandinavia and the Baltics.
 The area is easy to travel via reasonably priced airplane tickets or ferries, and children are welcome everywhere.
 From Helsinki to Bergen, we covered a lot of territory, so here are some of the best travel tips for visiting Scandinavia and the Baltics, with links to additional posts if available.

-Best Family Vacation to Scandinavia and the Baltics
+Best Travel Tips for Scandinavia and the Baltics

 Our favorite place to visit in Helsinki, hands down, was Suomenlinna, a sea fortress spanning multiple islands at the entrance to Helsinki’s harbor.
 It is a UNESCO World Heritage Site that was built by the Swedes in the mid-1700s to protect their territory (which at the time included present day Finland) from Russia.

 We enjoyed every minute (all 240 of them) of our visit.
 There is a ferry that runs regularly from Helsinki’s Market Square (Kauppatori) to Suomenlinna.
 The journey is beautiful.
 Gliding through the tranquil water you have a chance to see hundreds of sailboats, cruising among numerous tiny islands.